fraserdominicdavid/geotech-pandas/docs/column-reference/index.rst

         | ``float``

     plastic_limit
-        | Plastic limit, calculated as the average of two moisture content measurements for the
+        | Plastic limit.
+The water content of a soil at the boundary between the plastic
-          plastic limit test.
+          and semi-solid states.
         | *percent (%)*
         | ``float``